Woutitit/woutitit.github.io/songwriting-checklist.md

 # Song creation checklist
+TODO: If per header a list is getting too long, I'll need to make sub headers.

 In here all the inspiration and checks you can do to make a good song.
 Whether that is mixing or mastering or composing, it's in here.
 Also I might refer to deeper articles sometimes.

 ## Mixing and mastering